OpenRailAssociation/FOSDEM/README.md

 ## How can I contact you?

-You can reach the devroom's coordinators via email: `railways-devroom-devroom-manager (at) fosdem.org	`
+You can reach the devroom's coordinators via email: `railways-devroom-devroom-manager (at) fosdem.org`

+The current coordinators are listed on the [main page](https://github.com/OpenRailAssociation/FOSDEM).